 While many seem unconcerned about the one piece of evidence that would tell the complete story about this incident—the video footage from Officer Lane’s and Officer Kueng’s body cameras—this evidence was filed in today’s motion.
 But for some reason, the state court website did not list these items as exhibits.

 So let’s be clear.
 As we’ve been saying all along, the court should make the police body camera video public—so the world can see exactly what happened.
 But without any explanation, the court received this evidence, but did not make the recordings publicly available on Wednesday.

 Fortunately, such maneuvers just “kick the can,” and at some point, there will be a time when so many questions about this case will demand answers.
 And hopefully, more of the truth will come to light—such as the 30 pages of police training materials and policies (which we spoke about five weeks ago).

 At the end of all of this, one thing will be crystal clear.

-This may be the failure of one or more bad cops but the true failure will be the politicians and police leaders that Minneapolis entrusted to keep them safe.
+This may be the failure of one or more “bad cops.”
+But the true failure that will come to light involves the politicians and police leaders who the citizens of Minneapolis entrusted to keep them safe.